Trump administration vows to reunite nearly 3,000 separated families per judge's order

 The number of children in question has changed significantly in recent weeks.

-In early June, U.S. Customs and Border Protection estimated that 2,342 children had been separated from their parents under the "zero tolerance" policy carried out the departments of Justice and Homeland Security.
-On June 20, Azar testified before Congress and said they had reunited several hundred families, leaving 2,053 children in HHS custody.
+In early June, U.S. Customs and Border Protection estimated that 2,342 children had been separated from their parents under the zero tolerance policy carried out by the Departments of Justice and Homeland Security.
+On June 20, Azar testified before Congress that they had reunited several hundred families, leaving 2,053 children in HHS custody.
 On June 26, he testified again before Congress, saying the number had fallen to 2,047.

-But on Thursday, Azar said his department was forced to examine the cases of all 11,800 minors in its custody because the judge ordered all children to be reunited with their parents, even those separated before the "zero tolerance" policy went into full effect in May.
+Thursday, Azar said his department was forced to examine the cases of all 11,800 minors in its custody because the judge ordered all children to be reunited with their parents, even those separated before the zero tolerance policy went into full effect in May.

-Most of the cases, he said, were minors who crossed the border on their own.
-But he said close to 3,000 may have been separated, leading to the higher estimate.
+Most of the cases, he said, were minors who crossed the border on their own, but almost 3,000 may have been separated, leading to the higher estimate.
 About 100 of them are under age 5, Azar said.

-Now, his department is working case-by-case to ensure that each minor is indeed related to their purported parent.
+His department works case-by-case to ensure that each minor is indeed related to his or her purported parent.
 Azar said that can usually be accomplished by checking paperwork, such as birth certificates and consular documents.
-But he said that process can be slow, given the time it takes to secure official documents and the uncertainty of stories told by some kids.
+He said that process can be slow, given the time it takes to secure official documents and the uncertainty of stories told by some kids.

-He said some minors, for example, are labeled as separated from their parents.
-But when inspecting cases more closely, those parents had separated from their child before crossing the southwest border, meaning the U.S. government did not separate them and has no responsibility to reunite them.
+He said some minors, for example, are labeled as separated from their parents, but when their cases are inspected more closely, they reveal the parents separated from the children before crossing the southwest border, meaning the U.S. government did not separate them and has no responsibility to reunite them.

+More: Trump administration racing the clock to reunite 2,000 children with parents

-To speed up the family verification process, Azar said his officials are doing DNA checks of all alleged parent-child relationships.
-That process has been used in the past when there were questions about familial relationships, so Azar said it was the best option given their time constraints.
+To speed up the family verification process, Azar said, his officials do DNA checks of all alleged parent-child relationships.
+That process has been used when there were questions about familial relationships, so Azar said it was the best option, given the time constraints.

 A private contractor does a cheek swab of each person, then compares their DNA to verify the relationship.
 Jonathan White, assistant secretary for preparedness and response at HHS, said those tests are necessary to ensure that human traffickers posing as parents aren't reunited with children.